MatthewYeend/Laravel-Best-Practices/README.md

     return $this->title . ' ' . $this->first_name . ' ' . $this->middle_name . ' ' . $this->last_name;
 }
 ```
-#### Improvements
-- Titles should be dynamic and flexible.
-If you need to address someone based on their gender or role (Mr., Mrs., Dr.), you should store it as an attribute of the user or pass it dynamically to the method.

 ### **Better**
 ```php
 public function getFullNameLong(): string